AventureDrupal/Theming/web/README.md

 ## Installation

 For install this theming projet, you must:
-- clone this repository
+- Clone this repository
-- install dependencies
+- Install dependencies
-- create a database and import dump is in root dir (dump-aventureTheming-202406221505.sql)
+- Create a database and import dump is in root dir (dump-aventureTheming-202406221505.sql)
+- Update database params in sites/default/files/settings.php
+- Launch project and login [check video for params 😎]
-- change databased
+- ENJOY !!!